kandreyc/unity-csharp-patch/README.md

 Unleash the full potential by being in sync with the latest C# versions that are configured individually for each ``.asmdef``.

 > [!NOTE]
 > .NET 9 and c# 13 is not tested yet, so use it with caution or stick with .net 8/c# 12 for know.
-I'll add information to the table 'Language Support' below.
+I'll check and add information to the table 'Language Support' below once will check it by myself.

 How it works:
 -------------